decacis/redis-monit/README.md

 For more information about pm2 please refer to [their repository.](https://github.com/Unitech/pm2)
 ### I'm NOT using Node.js
-If you preffer not to use Node.js **in your redis server** then you should:
-In your development computer:
+If you preffer not to use Node.js **in your redis server** then you should, In your development computer:
 1. Download and install [Node.js](https://nodejs.org/en/) (LTS version should be fine, also npm comes included)
 2. Verify your installation running the following command on the command line: node -v AND npm -v (they should output your Node.js and NPM version)
 3. Clone this repository (git clone https://github.com/decacis/redis-monit.git)
-4. Run: npm install
+4. Run in the project's root directory: npm install
 5. Adjust your project's [settings](#settings)
 6. Install the [pkg](https://www.npmjs.com/package/pkg) package globally running: npm install -g pkg
 7. In the project's root directory run: pkg -c package.json index.js --options max_old_space_size=40 --out-path ./dist